zhangbsn-gt/developer.gov.sg/collections/_singapore-government-tech-stack/monitoring/stackops.md

 ### Overview

+StackOps was conceptualised to enable agencies to embrace Site Reliability Engineering (SRE), which emphasises automated monitoring and logging of services.
+SRE also shifts monitoring and logging processes into the development cycle itself to ensure that operational concerns reliability concepts are build-in.

 StackOps is part of the Monitoring component of the [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html){:target="_blank"}, which are tools to help you track application performance and provide you with operational transparency for effective incident response.

 ### What is StackOps?